Overview of Michigan Taxes

 |Year||Median Household Income|

 Whether you’re a Michigan resident or not, if you work in Michigan your employer is required to withhold Michigan taxes from your paychecks.
 That rule also applies if you live in Michigan but your employer is located outside of the state.
+(In some cases, your employer may not remove Michigan taxes if you live in a state that has a separate, reciprocal agreement with Michigan.)

 Local Income Taxes